markrebec/inkjet/README.md

     STRING
     puts my_str.indent              # Indents all newlines the same amount

+It should be noted that indentation is not accounted for when formatting a string with styles and colors.
+Most of the time you don't need to even think about it, but because indentation is handled by padding with spaces, things like background colors or underline will apply to the padding.

+This means that if you were to call this:

+    "Hello World".blue_background.indent(10)

+You would end up with 10 empty spaces, and "Hello World" with a blue background.

+However, if you called the methods in the opposite order:

+    "Hello World".indent(10).blue_background

+You would end up with a blue background behind the entire string, including the padded spaces.

 #### Nesting

 You can also use the `Inkjet.indent` method with a block for nested indentation.
 When passing a block to `Inkjet.indent` your calls to `puts` and `print` will be automatically indented to the current nested indentation level.